Bevan Baas

 Research opening

-I currently have an opening for a Ph.D. student with an outstanding academic record.
+I have an opening for one Ph.D. student with an outstanding academic record.
+Other openings may come available in spring 2023.
 Strong grades are a requirement.
 A completed MS, research experience, and publications are big pluses.
-Domestic US status is another big plus.
 Please contact me if you qualify and are interested.
 A few student project examples.
 A note to interested prospective students.

 Research Interests